 To change the partner time-out value for a mirroring session, use the following code:

-DATABASE mydatabase SET PARTNER TIMEOUT 90;
+ALTER DATABASE mydb SET PARTNER TIMEOUT 90; GO

 The value at the end of the statement is the new partner timeout value in seconds.
 There are a couple of things to be aware of if you’re going to do this: